Noordhollandsch Kanaal: Sections

 The southern section stretched from the IJ to Purmerend.
 It was led by Engineer van Asperen.
 It included the construction of Willem I Lock on the IJ near Tolhuis, and a flood gate near Buiksloot.
-This was by far the most difficult section.
-The difficulty on this terrain was in the weak ground.
+This was by far the most difficult section, due to the weak ground.
 Furthermore, the existing waterway had to be deepened, but was too important to be closed down for the operation.
-The weak grounds made that at some places the slope of the shore had to be made even less than 22.5 degrees.
-Otherwise these shores would collapse, especially when there was no counter pressure from the water.
+The weak ground made that in some places the slope of the shore had to be made even less than 22.5 degrees.
+Otherwise these shores would collapse, especially when there was no counter-pressure from the water.

 This section was completely dug by widening and deepening existing waterways.
-At its southern end this section followed the Oude Vaart which ran from the IJ to Purmerend.
-From the IJ to Buiksloot it was in open connection with the IJ, 10–20 m wide and deep 1.25–1.5 m below low tide in the IJ.
-The open connection made that it had the tendency to quickly fill up with sediment.
-At low tide this made it too shallow for river vessels, while at high tide the towpath was flooded.
+At its southern end this section followed the Oude Vaart, which ran from the IJ to Purmerend.
+From the IJ to Buiksloot it was 10–20 m wide and 1.25–1.5 m deep at low tide in the IJ.
+There was no lock on its junction with the IJ.
+It therefore tended to quickly silt up with sediment brought in by the tide.
+The result was that at low tide it was too shallow for river vessels, while at high tide the towpath was flooded.
 There was a small lock in the sea dyke at Buiksloot, giving access to Waterland.
-The old lock was 25 m long, 3.45 m wide and deep 2 m in summer.
+The old lock was 25 m long, 3.45 m wide and 2 m deep in summer.
 It had a fixed bridge.
-Its demolishment was ordered in 1823.
+Its demolition was ordered in 1823.
 Between Buiksloot and Purmerend the Oude Vaart was 16–18 m wide, and about 1.25–1.5 m deep in summer.
-Between the Waterland and Purmerland basins, there was a small lock of 12.5 * 3 * 2 m.
+Just east of Purmerland village, the Oude Vaart crossed the dyke Achterdichting.
+Here a lock bridged the water level difference between the Waterland and Purmerland basins.
+This small lock measured only 12.5 * 3 * 2 m.
+The Oude Vaart had a small lock of equal dimensions at Purmerend.